 Conclusion

-If you are thinking that this sandwich seems a bit out of your comfort zone, good!
+If you think that this sandwich seems a bit out of your comfort zone, that's good!
 Try it anyway!
 What I always say is that trying new things, as scary as they may seem, is the quickest (and only) way to find new things that you love.
 Life is short.
-Don’t deny yourself the oportunity to enjoy something that I honestly think will knock your socks off.
+Don't deny yourself the opportunity to enjoy something that I honestly think will knock your socks off.

 As I said in the intro, this Banh Mi isn't strictly classical.
 However, if you would like to learn more about what a traditional Banh Mi is, along with its history, you can check out this article from Saveur Magazine.